stackforge/pecan/docs/source/templates.rst

 Manual Rendering
 ----------------

-:func:`render` allows you to manually render output using the Pecan templating framework.
-Pass the template path and values to go into the template, and :func:`render` returns the rendered output as text.
+:func:`~pecan.core.render` allows you to manually render output using the Pecan templating framework.
+Pass the template path and values to go into the template, and :func:`~pecan.core.render` returns the rendered output as text.

 ::